timothyshull/tools_to_remember/dont_forget.md

 - if a class is a container give it an initializer_list ctor
 - initialize members and bases in order of their declarations
 - a virtual function cannot be a template member function
+- all static data members must be initialized out-of-line (without static keyword) (see _default for Directed_edge)

+- erase remove idiom -> review standard lib remove from containers
+    - value
+    - position it
+    - range its [beg, end)

+- cannot capture static variables -> check on this (cannot be captured because it does not have automatic storage duration)

 - remove inout parameters where possible